What are you looking for?

 When change is happening all around you, it can be challenging to find ways of moving forward.
 But even though much of what’s happening is outside your sphere of influence, there will be some elements of change that are within your control.

-You may not be able to get the board’s agreement for a comprehensive employee engagement programme when everyone is in ‘firefighting’ mode, but maybe you could work with managers to help them understand how best to motivate their teams and keep people engaged at a time of uncertainty.
+You may not be able to get the board’s agreement for rolling out a new workplace policy when everyone is in ‘firefighting’ mode.
+But, maybe you could work with managers to help them understand how best to motivate their teams and keep people engaged at a time of uncertainty.

 Focus on areas where you can have an influence rather than worrying about those where you can’t.
-And be ambitious about where you can make a difference – there is often more within our control than we might think.
+And be ambitious about where you can make a difference!
+When it comes to managing organisational change effectively, there’s often more within our control than we might think.

 2. Take small steps